 Curr Drug Metab.
 2012 Sep 1;13(7):901-10.

-As the Director of Oncology, Clinical Pharmacology our group provides strategic clinical pharmacology support for all oncology molecules in our portfolio, including small molecules, monoclonal antibodies and antibody drug conjugates (ADCs/TDCs), cancer immunotherapy and heme-oncology molecules.
+As the Senior Director of Oncology, Clinical Pharmacology our group provides strategic clinical pharmacology support for all gRED oncology molecules in our portfolio, including small molecules (cobimetinib, vismodegib, erivedge etc), monoclonal antibodies (bevacizumab, trastuzumab, and pertuzumab) and antibody drug conjugates (ADCs/TDCs such as ado-trastuzumab emtansine), cancer immunotherapy (Atezolizumab, etc) and heme-oncology (Venetoclax, Polatuzumab Vedotin, etc) molecules.
 In collaboration with clinical scientists and other researchers we continue to implement conventional, adaptive and innovative Phase I/II and III trial designs to inform drug development and enable decision making.
-Our group also oversees the regulatory submissions in support of new drug/biologics approval which includes the clinical pharmacology aspects of the submission and the prescribing information.
-We ensure that preclinical and research data are appropriately integrated with clinical pharmacology data and right dose/schedule/route decisions are made in support of the new drug entity or new platforms (eg. ADC or T-cell dependent bispecifics).
+My group also oversees the regulatory submissions in support of new drug/biologics approval which includes the clinical pharmacology strategy for the submission and the prescribing information.
+We ensure that preclinical, post approval and research data are appropriately integrated with clinical pharmacology and modeling and simulation strategy to ensure that right dose/schedule/route decisions are made in support of the new drug entity or new platforms (eg. ADC, T-cell dependent bispecifics or cancer vaccines).
 We also take pride in characterizing the pharmacokinetics (drug disposition, absorption, metabolism and elimination) of drugs and integrating state of the art modeling strategies to better understand drug exposure and response (safety/efficacy) relationships and determining any dose adjustments needed for special populations (eg, pediatrics, elderly, organ impairment, ethnicity etc) for various projects across multiple therapeutic areas.
-Additionally, our group is passionate about implementing quantitative approaches to drug development for novel combinations including cancer immunotherapy and heme-oncology molecules.
+Additionally, our group is passionate about implementing quantitative approaches to drug development for novel combinations including cancer immunotherapy (CIT) and heme-oncology molecules.